makigas/makigas.es/README.md

 credentials to access the database if you are in GNU/Linux, because probably your PostgreSQL won't allow unauthenticated connections.

-**Keep the USE_SIX environment variable**.
-I think it is going to take some time to cleanup the code so that I can remove that environment variable anyway...

 ## Running the application

 Standard `rails server`, like any other Rails application out there.
 Because